raml-org/raml-spec/versions/raml-10/raml-10.md

 |Property |Description |
 |:--------|:------------|
 | displayName? | The displayName attribute specifies the $self's display name.
 It is a friendly name used only for display or documentation purposes.
 If displayName is not specified, it defaults to the element's key (the name of the property itself).
 | description? | The description attribute describes the intended use or meaning of an annotation.
-This value MAY be formatted using markdown.
+Its value is a string and MAY be formatted using [markdown](#markdown).
 | (&lt;annotationName&gt;)? | Annotations to be applied to this annotation type.
 Annotations are any property whose key begins with “(“ and ends with “)” and whose name (the part between the beginning and ending parentheses) is a declared annotation name.
 See section [Annotations](#annotations) for more information.
 | allowedTargets? | Restrictions on where annotations of this type can be applied.
 If this property is specified, annotations of this type may only be applied on a property corresponding to one of the target names specified as the value of this property.
 Value MUST be one or more of the options described in table [Annotation Target Location](#annotation-target-location).